Relational Memory: Native In-Memory Accesses on Rows and Columns: Evaluation

 \subsection{PL Resource Utilization and Timing}

-After the synthesis and the implementation of the design on the ZCU102 development board using Vivado 2017.4, we obtained reports regarding the PL resources utilization of our \textbf{MLP} \sysName design.
-A summary is available in Table~\ref{tab:synthesis_reports}.
+After the synthesis and the implementation of the design on the ZCU102 development board using Vivado 2017.4, we obtained reports regarding the PL resources utilization of the \textbf{MLP} \sysName design.

 As mentioned earlier, all the designs presented and tested in this article run at 100~MHz.
-Despite this frequency being way below the 300~MHz achievable on the target board, the \textbf{MLP} design has proved utilization of the resources at hands to be adequate and efficient.
-Following the \emph{Worst Negative Slack} (or WNS) reported in Table~\ref{tab:synthesis_reports}, we can also conclude that, if left unchanged, the current design only has a small margin for improvement with respect to the frequency of operation.
-As such, some reworking of the \textbf{MLP} design is required to reduce its critical path to achieve higher synthesis frequency.
+Despite being only one third of the achievable frequency on the target board, the \textbf{MLP} design has proved the utilization of the resources at hand to be efficient.

+As shown in Table~\ref{tab:synthesis_reports}, the area utilization never exceed 3\% except for BRAM for which we purposefully maxmize the size of the SPMs to improve the performance of \sysName.

-Reports related to the area utilization are satisfying considering the results reported earlier in this section.
-In fact, if we omit the BRAM that is purposefully maxed out to have internal SPMs that are as large as possible, the utilization of the other resources never exceed 3\%.
-This paves the way for more ambitious designs where modules could be duplicated (e.g., a design featuring multiple Fetch-Units).
-Moreover, the utilization is so low that the proposed architecture could fit in more constrained PS-PL platforms such as the Zybo z7-10, making our approach a good fit for both edge and cloud computing.
+The compactness of the design paves the way for more ambitious revisions where modules could be duplicated (e.g., a design featuring multiple Fetch-Units) and pipelines extended.

+Moreover, a low utilization means that proposed architecture could fit in smaller PS-PL platforms such as the Zybo z7-10, making our approach a good fit for edge and cloud computing.